Sleeping in Airports

 • Nearby Hotels with Free Shuttles: Yes

 When the prospect of sleeping on the floor or in a chair gives you nightmares, there is good news for those looking to sleep at Dallas-Fort Worth Airport in comfort.
 If you are on a layover, you don’t have to go through security as there are two micro hotel locations on the airside offering both short-term and overnight rates.
-On the landside (public area), two hotels are connected to Terminals C and D and many nearby hotels that provide free airport shuttles.
+On the landside (public area), two hotels are connected to Terminals C and D and many nearby hotels that provide airport shuttles.

 Hotel inside DFW Airport